 Cigarette butts.
 A whopping 5,325 of them were found at Daytona Beach alone.
 These are the most common and most profligate single-use item we find at every single one of our beach cleanups.
 Did you know that almost all cigarettes contain a filter made of non-biodegradable cellulose acetate, better known as plastic?
 Because of this little-known fact, cigarettes are actually considered single-use plastic and are the top item found at beach cleanups around the world.
 However, cigarette butts are not the only item we found an abundance of...

 How can we work together to make a difference?

 We understand that one person cannot save the entire ocean on their own.
 That's why we're encouraging everyone to come together to reduce their consumption of single-use plastic, repurpose and recycle whatever plastic you already have, and recover plastic that has reached the shorelines before it can enter the ocean.

 Make sure you follow us on Facebook, Instagram, and Twitter to stay up on all things 4ocean.
-Also, make sure to join the conversation on our new Discover 4ocean Facebook Group see where we are going to be doing our next beach cleanups at 4ocean Events.
+Also, make sure to join the conversation on our new Discover 4ocean Facebook Group to see where we are doing our next beach cleanup at 4ocean Events.
 We have some really amazing things lined up for this year so make sure to check back often!

 Founded in 1996 by Dr. Amanda Vincent and Dr. Heather Koldewey, Project Seahorse aims to secure a world where marine ecosystems are healthy and well-managed.
 Their focus on saving seahorses, securing the world's shallow seas, and training conservationists to continue this important work is what they're all about.
 Check out some more of the great work they are doing inside.

 From plastic rain to the world's largest beach cleanup to an ambitious plan to phase out single-use plastics, we've scoured the headlines for the newest and most noteworthy stories related to the ocean plastic crisis.
 Let's take a look inside.